Your web browser is outdated and may be insecure

 • Try to arrange an informal visit or informal chat to find out more about the role before you apply.
 Reference this in your covering letter.

-• Tailor the covering letter to the job and to the employer.
+• Take time to carefully tailor your covering letter to your target job and employer.

-• Make it clear you’ve done your research and understand the role and employer.
-Identify any pilots, initiatives, awards, etc. that are relevant.
+• Make it clear you’ve done your research and understand the role, field, employer, etc.

-• Echo the employer’s organisational values, vision or mission statement where applicable.
+• Echo the employer’s organisational values, vision or mission statement where possible.

-• Never submit a stand-alone CV without a covering letter
+• Submit a stand-alone CV without a covering letter

-• Try and avoid unnecessary duplication of information already contained within your CV.
-(Instead, highlight the most important or relevant elements.)
+• Duplicate all information contained within your CV.
+Instead, highlight the most important or relevant elements.

 Structuring your covering letter